raspberrypilearning/interactive-animation/en/step_5.md

 end
 ```
 --- /task ---
 --- task ---

-Think about how you want **your** sprite to move.
-For example, you might say "I want my sprite to move up and down the stage really slowly," or "I want my sprite to be really small and move quickly in a diagonal line."

---- /task ---

---- task ---

-Select your first sprite and click on the **Code** tab.

-For more information on how to do this, search for **code tab** in **How to ... access the Scratch interface**.

---- collapse ---
----

-title: How to ... access the Scratch interface

----
---- /collapse ---

---- /task ---

---- task ---

 Add code to make your sprite move around the stage in a forever loop, bouncing off the edges of the stage.